-The YouTube-star-turned-prizefighter beat former longtime UFC middleweight champion Anderson Silva by unanimous decision (77-74, 78-73, 78-73) Saturday night here at Desert Diamond Arena.
+Paul, the YouTube-star-turned-prizefighter, beat former longtime UFC middleweight champion Anderson Silva by unanimous decision (77-74, 78-73, 78-73) Saturday night at Desert Diamond Arena.
 The bout was very competitive, but Paul pulled away late and sealed the victory by dropping Silva in the eighth round with a right hand.

-Paul described beating Silva, someone whom he was a big fan of as a kid, as "surreal."
+Paul described beating Silva, someone he was a big fan of as a kid, as "surreal."